we-make-websites/wmw-coding-guidelines/frame/css/README.md

 ```

 * Keep things DRY, aim to use standard classes to so you can re-use your code
-* SASS includes and extends can encourage poor coding practice, just because it's one line in your code doesn't mean it is when exported
+* SCSS includes and extends can encourage poor coding practice, just because it's one line in your code doesn't mean it is when exported
 * If you're applying the same include or styles on lots of selectors, create a class and apply it in HTML to keep things DRY
 * This is where defined h1, h2, p etc. in Sketch files would be really useful so we can re-use established styles